Charlie-Huang/Tensorflow_Object_Tracking_Video/README.md

     parser.add_argument('--perc', default=2, type=int)
     parser.add_argument('--path_video', required=True, type=str)
   ```
+  I will soon put a weight file to download.
+  Otherwise in the link below you can easily learn how to train TENSORBOX on you datset [here](##5dataset-script) some script to parse and prepare your dataset for the VID classes.
   For TENSORBOX knowledge [here](https://github.com/Russell91/TensorBox) you can find Original code(Tensorflow & Caffe implementation).

 ### ii.Usage